 Download the sample content to follow along.
 If you open the finished effect you'll see we're going to build a simple frame with 2 dynamic text elements.

-To start, open AR Studio and create a new project.
+To start, open Spark AR Studio and create a new project.

-Click Insert, select Canvs and then click Insert.
+Click Insert, select Canvas and then click Insert.
 You'll see canvas0 listed in the Scene tab.

 The canvas will group the rectangles you'll insert to build your background.
 To insert the rectangles, right-click canvas0, select Insert and then select Rectangle from the menu.